microchip-pic-avr-examples/pic18f16q41-weather-station-cnano-mplab-mcc/README.md

 |  OLEDC Click – RW				  |	RC3					|
 |  Ambient Click Output			  |	RC2					|

+Be aware, that the Q41 Curiosity Nano will generate an associated UART Rx when the UART Tx is created.
+The user must ensure the Rx pin generated is not used as an I/O to avoid unexpected behavior.
+<br> <br>
 To use a serial terminal with this project, set it to 9600 baud, no parity, 1 stop bit.